Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Introduction

-Compared to our preliminary work reported in ~\citep{CVPR2022}, the main difference of this paper is as follows: Firstly, this paper provides a general form of perturbed logit by perturbing the logit to calibrate the distribution of embedding space.
+Compared to our preliminary work reported in~\cite{CVPR2022}, the primary distinction of this paper can be summarized as follows: Firstly, this paper provides a general form of perturbed logit by perturbing the logit to calibrate the distribution of embedding space.
 Accordingly, two specific forms based on different metrics are derived from this general form.
 Secondly, we present the analysis and explanation of the rationale of GCL in detail, based on which more general parameter selection strategies are provided.
 After calibrating the embedding space with GCL, the classifier bias can be mitigated by simply retraining with the balanced sampling data.
 Thirdly, more experiments are conducted to demonstrate the effectiveness of the proposed method.
 Specifically, we add more classification baselines to show the efficacy of GCL.
 Furthermore, we demonstrate that GCL can enhance the performance of mixture of experts (MoE) model.
 Additionally, we provide in-depth theoretical and experimental analyses of the characteristics of GCL in both its normalized Euclidean and angular forms.
+In summary, the main contributions of this paper are threefold.